ROCm/rocPyDecode/README.md

 ## rocPyDecode install

 >[!NOTE]
-> For developers using a particular AMD GPU as target ASIC, set the below environment variable for a fast build
+> For developers using a particular AMD GPU as target ASIC, set the below environment variable for a fast build. \
 > ``` export ROCPYDECODE_AMDGPU_TARGET=<gfx taregt name> ```

 ### using bare-metal